Statement regarding the independence of the Canadian Transportation Agency

 - the Ethical and Political Activity Guidelines for Public Office Holders, which sets out the ethical principles to which such office holders must adhere.

-The CTA's Code of Conduct for Members of the Agency, to which all full-time and temporary members must adhere, establishes several additional and more specific standards to ensure members remain independent and impartial.
+The CTA's Members Code of Conduct, to which all full-time and temporary members must adhere, establishes several additional and more specific standards to ensure members remain independent and impartial.
 These include the requirement for CTA members to:

 - approach each case with an open mind -- to be, and be seen to be, impartial and objective at all times and to make decisions free from the improper influence of any other person, institution, stakeholder or interest group, or political actor;